CubeVic/My_notes/docs/Coding/Python/Scripts/Scrapy_and_Scrapyrt.md

         url = "https://coinmarketcap.com/all/views/all/"
         yield scrapy.Request(url=url, callback=self.parse)
 ```
-The scrapy.Request function takes the URL you want to crawl as the first parameter and a callback function that will parse the response you’ll receive from the request.
+The `scrapy.Request` function takes the URL we want to crawl as the first parameter and a callback function that will parse the response we’ll receive from the request.

+Now we need to create that callback function

 ```python
 def parse(self, response):